-H1: Behavioral flexibility (see Mikhalevich, Powell, and Logan (2017) for a detailed definition) is related to foraging behavior (measured with focal follows using this ethogram) in wild individuals (after their release from the aviaries).
+H1: Behavioral flexibility (see Mikhalevich et al., 2017 for a detailed definition) is related to foraging behavior (measured with focal follows using this ethogram) in wild individuals (after their release from the aviaries).
 We measure flexibility in aviaries using two paradigms: reversal learning [where grackles must learn to prefer one of two options that contain food and then reverse this preference] and switching between options on a multiaccess box (where grackles must learn to switch to a new option, out of four available options, when an option becomes non-functional).
-We expect this species to be behaviorally flexible because they are fast at reversal learning (Logan 2016), they often encounter human-made "puzzle boxes" in the wild as they attempt to open packaging to access food when digging through garbage cans and eating at outdoor cafes, and they may track resources across time and space [@Rodrigo2021].
-Foraging behavior is considered central to the rapid geographic range expansion of this species, and it is thought that they have been so successful by following human urban and agricultural corridors (Wehtje 2003, Peer 2011).
+We expect this species to be behaviorally flexible because they are fast at reversal learning (Logan, 2016b), they often encounter human-made "puzzle boxes" in the wild as they attempt to open packaging to access food when digging through garbage cans and eating at outdoor cafes, and they may track resources across time and space (Rodrigo et al., 2021).
+Foraging behavior is considered central to the rapid geographic range expansion of this species, and it is thought that they have been so successful by following human urban and agricultural corridors (Peer, 2011; Wehtje, 2003).
 Therefore, as humans continue to modify landscapes, this increases the amount of suitable grackle habitat.